KTMarc/Marvel-Heroes/README.md

 ##Considerations
 Didn't chose CORE DATA as the persistency.
 The reason is that the Marvel service has less than 1.5k character records and for simplicity JSON files are enough.
-The data is unlikely to change, so we save it in a NSCache using **Haneke** framework.
+The data is unlikely to change, so we save it in a NSCache.

 Marvel character API doesn't offer a lot of information.
 Only name, description (most of them are empty), modification date and Id.
 There is a wiki page for each character.
 This page has more information, but it would require web scrapping, also it is out of the scope of this project.
 We could add a webView and load the html of the wiki.